 In her professional life, Dolores serves as Director of Italian American Affairs for the Office of the Governor, State of New York.
 Having learned the ropes in podcasting with the success ...
 READ MOREof the original Italian American Podcast, she is now host of a second show, Bella Figura, The Tradition of Living Beautifully.

 Always creating, she is currently at work on a novel, The Dreams that Break Your Heart, inspired by true events experienced by her Southern Italian ancestors.
 It’s a natural topic for her first novel, since from a very young age, she sat under kitchen tables, at the top of staircases, or anywhere else she could listen without drawing attention and relished the stories her family told in their loud and impassioned native Neapolitan.
 She is known for her focus on spirituality and all things intangible.
 When the conversation turns deep, it’s usually Dolores, guiding us down past the surface, toward things that are unseen, amorphous, and resonate.

 She is a Dame in the Sacred Military Constantinian Order of Saint George, one of the oldest Orders of knighthood in the world, and serves as co-vice president for New York City of the Italian Sons and Daughters of America.
 She has attended Bread Loaf Writers’ Conference and the Millay Colony for the Arts, been Artist in Residence at Byrdcliffe Arts Colony, and is a scholarship recipient of the Norman Mailer Center.
-Previous to the Governor’s Office, she served on the 58th Presidential Inauguration Committee and as a Senior Consultant at The National Italian American Foundation (NIAF) in Washington, DC, where, at the time, another one of our co-hosts was also employed.
+Previous to the Governor’s Office, she served as Senior Consultant at The National Italian American Foundation (NIAF) in Washington, DC, where, at the time, another one of our co-hosts was also employed.
 As our resident mystic, she might tell you it was meant to be.